Facebook

 Differentiating from Other Heat Illnesses

-Beyond understanding what constitutes a core body temperature indicating possible danger, differentiating it from other heat-related illnesses is crucial for appropriate management and treatment.
+Beyond just understanding what constitutes a core body temperature indicating possible danger,

 Recognizing Heat Stroke Symptoms is crucial for preventing serious heat-related illnesses.
 Learn the signs and take prompt action to protect yourself and others. #HeatSafety #StayCool Click to Tweet